panzerdp/dmitripavlutin.com/content/posts/2018-01-03-object-rest-spread/index.md

 In ES5 your solution is `_.extend(target, [sources])` from Lodash (or any alternative), and ES2015 introduces `Object.assign(target, [sources])`.

-Luckily [object spread syntax](https://github.com/tc39/proposal-object-rest-spread) (an ECMASript proposal at stage 3) is a step forward how to manipulate objects, providing a short and easy to follow syntax.
+Luckily [object spread syntax](https://github.com/tc39/proposal-object-rest-spread) (an ECMAScript proposal at stage 3) is a step forward how to manipulate objects, providing a short and easy to follow syntax.

 ```javascript
 const cat = {